ALOTAIBIH/guessing_game/README.md

 --   to get what I need to know/remember between guesses, --   it will pare down when receiving answer/feedback for a guess.
 --   Initial Guess: generate initial guess by given answer card number.
---   Next Guess: take previous guess, old game state and
+--   Next Guess: take previous guess, old game state and feedback for providing next guess.

+-- |The strategy used in this project is
+--  we used hardcode to initial first guess,
+--  to keep a list of possible guesses, that is,
+--  the guesses that the feedback we got so far did not exclude.
+--  When we do guess, we choose one of the possible guesses that --  would leave us with the fewest remaining possible guesses --  when we receive the feedback for it.
+--  This can be done by calculating the weighted average length of the list --  of remaining possible guesses over the sizes of that list.